CCSGroupInternational/awesome-opensource/docs/index.md

 * [Source-To-Image](https://github.com/openshift/source-to-image) Toolkit and workflow for building reproducible Docker images from source code
 * [Spinnaker](https://www.spinnaker.io/
 ) multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence
+* [StackStorm](https://stackstorm.com/) the event-driven automation, used by Netflix & many more....
 * [Rundeck](https://www.rundeck.com/open-source) Turn your operations procedures into self-service jobs.

 ## Communication And Collaboration